-What does that really mean?
-What are the implications for our daily business?
+What does that really mean for software development?
+What are the implications for daily business?
 Let’s analyze these principles and see where this gets us.

 “highest priority, satisfy, customer, early, valuable”

-Our represents the software team responsible for customer satisfaction.
+The software team is responsible for customer satisfaction.

 Early delivery means that the increments should be early.
 Features are divided into smaller pieces, the functional increments.
-This helps to fasten the process of the customers feedback and leads to the higher understanding of customers’ needs.
+This helps to fasten the process of the customer’s feedback and leads to a higher understanding of customers’ needs.

 Continuous delivery lets developers produce increments in short cycles.
 It ensures that the software can be reliably released at any time.

 Valuable defines the real value committed by the team and delivered to the customer.